lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/converter/main.rst

 not critical since TIP4P/2005 is a rigid water model.

 The water molecule template called \href{\filepath tutorial6/H2O.mol}{\dwlcmd{H2O.mol}}
-must be downloaded and located next to *gcmc.lmp*
+must be downloaded and located next to *gcmc.lmp*.

 Before going further, we need to make a few changes to our data file.
 Currently, the *cracking.data* file includes only two atom types, but we require four.